Swordfish90/cheap-upscaling-triangulation/algorithms/cut.md

 # CUT

-In CUT, we sample a 2x2 window and we extract their luma value.
+We sample a 2x2 window.
+To make it more efficient, we're only going to look at the luma plane.

 ```
 P05 -- P06